 There’s nothing like indulging in a little at-home spa day and topping things off with some serious nail care and a fresh application of polish.
-But nail art can be surprisingly tricky and even the basics can be hard to nail down —details matter to such a tiny piece of aesthetic real estate.
-Below are some of the best tips and tricks the internet has to offer for salon-quality nails.
+But nail art can be surprisingly tricky and even the basics can be hard to nail down.
+Details matter for such tiny esthetic real estate.
+Below are some of the best tips and tricks the Internet has to offer for salon-quality nails.

 Roll, Don’t Shake

 You may be tempted to shake your bottles to avoid the dreaded pigment separation that happens over time with old polish.
 However, the vigorous movement will end up forcing air bubbles in the liquid, which will make for a less than smooth application.
 As an alternative, roll the bottle between your palms to mix the formula without unnecessary agitation.
 If you’ve accidentally ended up with bubbles still, gently rap the bottom of the bottle on a table or let it sit still for 15 minutes.

 Sometimes, if the colour in the bottle is no indicator of the opacity; you may end up with a polish that appears sheer and streaky no matter how many coats you apply.
 In such a case, try applying a white base to provide a neutral canvas for the colour to pop against.
 A nude-coloured base is also a good option and quick fix.
 This hack also works to protect against stubborn colours that stain the nail bed and resist multiple attempts with even your strongest nail polish remover.

 Glitter and Glam